 - A. District vehicles shall only be used for official District business.
 When an employee uses a District vehicle in any other manner, that employee shall be deemed to be not on official District business. - B. District vehicles shall only be driven by employees or officers of the District.
 With the approval of the General Manager, District vehicles may be used by non-employees, such as volunteers, consultants, or independent contractors, when it is determined to be in the best interest of the District. - C. District vehicles shall not be used to transport large personal items or for private towing or hauling of personal belongings or property of others. - D. Seat belts shall be worn by all occupants while riding in or operating District vehicles.
 The use of seat belts is the law. - E. The use of cellular phones and smart phones is prohibited while driving District owned vehicle(s), unless the phones are hands-free, the use complies with all laws, and the use is necessary for District business (such as use of a map program for wayfinding purposes). - F. All District personnel are required to keep their assigned District vehicles in a clean and safe operating condition at all times.
-No modifications, changes, additions, addition of any accessory, custom part or the removal of any factory or District item on any District vehicle shall be permitted without the express approval of the General Manager. - G. Each driver of an District vehicle will be responsible for calling any needed repairs or adjustments on his or her vehicle to the attention of appropriate
+No modifications, changes, additions, addition of any accessory, custom part or the removal of any factory or District item on any District vehicle shall be permitted without the express approval of the General Manager. - G. Each driver of a District vehicle will be responsible for calling any needed repairs or adjustments on his or her vehicle to the attention of appropriate District staff.

-- District staff.
 Each driver will be responsible for verifying that his or her vehicle has proper and functioning brakes, lights, windshield wipers, etc. - H. All District personnel are required to report damage and defective District equipment as soon as possible after detection to ensure that damaged items or potentially damaged items are repaired and that service schedules are not exceeded. - Lach employee will be responsible for immediately reporting to the General Manager any accident in which he or she is involved as a driver of a District vehicle.
 The employee will further prepare a detailed report of the accident, which report is to be submitted directly to the General Manager or designee.
-This includes any accidents while on District duty in a private vehicle. - J. All District personnel shall lock and secure District vehicles when left unattended. - K. District personnel involved in auto accidents should not volunteer information or admit liability, but merely respond as necessary to uniformed officers.
-They should request that their supervisor or the General Manager notify police or call for medical assistance at the scene when necessary. - L. Authorized Passengers: - 1.
-Adults on District business, including District volunteers, are permitted to ride in District vehicles. - 2.
-Any individual who is not participating in District business is not permitted in District vehicles.
+This includes any accidents while on District duty in a private vehicle.

+- J. All District personnel shall lock and secure District vehicles when left unattended. - K. District personnel involved in auto accidents should not volunteer information or admit liability, but merely respond as necessary to uniformed officers.
+They should request that their supervisor or the General Manager notify police or call for medical assistance at the scene when necessary.